skochdev/react-mini-projects/README.md

 - This one is vanilla JS, not TypeScript
 - Practical usage of styled components.
 - Use ThemeProvider and theme (styled system)
-- Set up CD for gh-pages on each new push to _main_, utilize Github actions
+- Set up CD for gh-pages on each new push to _main_, utilize GitHub actions